 Step 5: Invite Potential Partners

-Before inviting people to join your program, make sure that you have a dedicated landing page illustrating all the details of your affiliate program.
-Here are few key points that must highlight on the page –
+Before inviting people to join your program, ensure that you have a dedicated landing page illustrating all the details of your affiliate program.
+Here are a few key points that must highlight on the page –

 - Clearly state the commission structure and payout methods